What is the Difference Between MS Business Analytics and MBA?

 As you will be aware, STEM (earlier known as METS) stands for Science, Technology, Engineering, and Mathematics.
 The STEM movement started in the late 90s and early 2000s.
 During this period, there was an inadequacy in the quality and quantity of graduates and workforce in these specific sectors.
 As a result, the National Science Foundation deemed it compulsory for all educational institutes to support all fields of fundamental science and engineering be it financially, in terms of immigration, etc. Thus, Business Analytics comes under the category of the STEM degree while MBA is a non-STEM degree.

-What should you opt for MS Business Analytics or MBA?
+What Should You Opt for MS Business Analytics or MBA?

 With an overview of both the courses, the distinction between these two programmes must be clear by now.
 Also, you can decide on the programme you want on the basis of your requirements and future career prospects.
 In short, if you aspire to be an entrepreneur or a CEO, then MBA is the right choice for you.
-There is a lot of pressure on the founders of new startups, who have to ensure their businesses thrive.
-With MBA as their guide, these new entrepreneurs can become successful and knowledgeable in any field, attain the skills required for leadership, and be able to stand ahead of their competitors.
 Also, if you see yourself as an influencer or a decision-maker, then an MBA degree will provide with that extra edge.
-For those people, who are looking for a career in analytics (Big Data, Marketing, HR, etc), you can go for MS in Business Analytics.
-Apart from this, one of the major deciding factor you should keep in mind is your investment ability, i.e how much you can invest in a course.
-As evident from the above-given table, MBA degrees are generally a bit on the expensive side and if you are planning to join top B-schools, then the fees can cut a hole in your pocket.
-However, there are various funding options available such as student loans, grants, scholarships, and so on.
-For an MS course, you might not need to think much about investing a huge amount as the tuition fee is relatively cheaper.
+For those people, who are looking for a career in analytics (Big Data, Marketing, etc), you can go for MS in Business Analytics.

 Whatever decision you make will decide your future career, thus, thorough research about both programmes is necessary.
-Make a list of the universities/ colleges offering both the programmes and do in-depth research about the courses included in their curriculum, the faculty of that particular department and post-study placements.
+Make a list of the universities/ colleges offering both programmes and do in-depth research about the courses included in their curriculum, the faculty of that particular department and post-study placements.
 Then, based on the above-mentioned factors, you can make your decision.

 Still in dilemma about choosing the right programme/course according to your profile?
 Contact our Study Abroad experts